 Lawrence H. Schiffman

-Professor of Hebrew and Judaic Studies; Judge Abraham Lieberman Professor of Hebrew & Judaic Studies; Director of the Global Institute for Advanced Research in Jewish Studies
+Professor of Hebrew and Judaic Studies; Judge Abraham Lieberman Professor of Hebrew & Judaic Studies; Director of the Global Network for Advanced Research in Jewish Studies

 Ph.D.
 1974 (Near Eastern and Judaic studies), M.A. and B.A.
 1970 (Near Eastern and Judaic studies), Brandeis.